musicbygraceevelyn/musicbygraceevelyn.github.io/vocal_rep.md

     Gershwin:
     - songs:
       - "I Got Plenty o’ Nuttin’"
+      - Summertime
       collection: Porgy & Bess
+    Gilbert and Sullivan:
+    - songs:
+      - complete
+      collection: Iolanthe
+      opus: (Pianist for the Sudbury Savoyards, September 2018)
     Handel:
     - songs:
+      - O Thou that Tellest Good Tidings to Zion
+      - Rejoice Greatly O Daughter of Zion
       - How Beautiful are the Feet
-      - Rejoice greatly O daughter of Zion
       - I Know that my Redeemer Liveth
-      - O Thou that Tellest Good Tidings to Zion
       collection: Messiah
     - songs:
       - Come and Trip It